RomanLotocki/Vue.Js-Trivia/README.md

 # vue.js-quiz
-Test your knowledge with this general knowledge quiz.
+Test your knowledge with this general culture quiz.
 The application is in french :fr:

 ## Project setup